jcguidry/Azure-PrivateML-OpenAI-Integration/README.md

 #### Prerequisites
 - Python installed
 - Azure CLI installed
-- VS Code
+- VS Code (optional)

 1. Authenticate CLI with Azure (Optional)
     - Run 'az login' and follow on-screen instructions
     - Enables Azure interavtivity, using personal account
     - May require restart, to be added to system path

+2. Clone this repo

-2. Add Service Principal Secrets
+3. Add Service Principal Secrets
     - Create a service principal with the the `contributer` role
     - take note of its `client id`, `tenant id`, and obtain a `secret key` from it.
     - take note of the `subscription id` for the azure directory you wish to work in.
     - add these to the `config_template.yaml` file and **rename it** to `config.yaml`

-3. Setup Python Virtual Environment & Install Requirements
+4. Setup Python Virtual Environment & Install Requirements (Windows)
-    - 3.1 Open project folder In VS Code
+    - 4.1 Open project folder In VS Code
-    - 3.2 Go to `Terminal` --> `New Terminal`
+    - 4.2 Go to `Terminal` --> `New Terminal`
-    - 3.3 Type `.\setup.bat` and hit `return`
+    - 4.3 Type `.\setup.bat` and hit `return`
+    - Alternatively, do this from regular command line

-4. Execute the `create-worspace` notebook
+5. Execute the `create-worspace` notebook
     - Connected to the `py_env` virtual environment
     - Easiest to run in VS Code